my story in fifty-something flashes

 Why does the world feel like cotton candy?

-“Everybody knows Dustin loves being so Dutchie.”
+“Everybody knows Dustin loves anything ‘Dutchie.’”

 Let me massage your mind.